-People would share problems, ask questions about software, talk about books and events or bitch about an email that had just arrived and ask for help.
+People would share problems, ask questions about software.
+We talk about books and events or bitch about an email that had just arrived and ask for help.

-It was around this time I started to do ‘coworking things’ I did not know anything about coworking, but I’d already gotten into the spirit.
+It was around this time I was starting to do ‘coworking things’.
+I did not know anything about coworking, but I’d already got into the spirit.

-It was around 2009 I started to take part in and run Unconferecnes and Bar Camps like Tweet Camp that expanded how we use twitter and Be2Camp which was about construction, the built environment and collaboration.
+It was also this time in 2009 where I start to take part in.
+And I begin running Unconferences and Bar Camps like Tweet Camp.
+And that expands to how we use twitter and Be2Camp which was about construction, the built environment and collaboration.